nixjs/nix-aptos-wallet/docs/integrating/establishing-a-connection.md

 # Establishing a Connection

-Once an application has detected the provider, it can then request to connect to Aptos.
+Once an application has detected the provider, it can then request to connect to Aptos/SUI.
 This connection request will prompt the user for permission to share their public key, indicating that they are willing to interact further.
 Users must approve a connection request before the app can make additional requests such as signing a message or sending a transaction.
 Once permission is established for the first time, the web application's domain will be whitelisted for future connection requests.
 After a connection is established, it is possible to terminate the connection from both the application and the user side.

 ## Connecting

-The recommended and easiest way to connect to Aptos is by calling:
+The recommended and easiest way to connect to Aptos/SUI is by calling:

 ```javascript
 await window.nixwallet.connect(): Promise<{